 Fishing grounds of the pole-and-line were widely spread ranging from 45°N and 10°S, from 120°E to 180°.
 The fishing ground was rather sequential from north to south and was unlike that in the purse seine fishery.
-(Figs. 5).
+(Fig. 5).
 The middle-sized vessels generally operate in near shore waters of Japan and their trips are within 10 days.
 Southernmost fishing area for these vessels, in recent years, is near 15°N, but the important fishing ground is waters north of 25°N, around Japan and adjacent areas (Fig. 5).
-These vessels primarily fish skipjack and albacore from spring through autumn off the Pacific side of Japan, and harvest relatively small amount of yellowfin tuna and bigeye.
+These vessels primarily fish skipjack and albacore from spring through autumn off the Pacific side of Japan, and harvest relatively small amount of yellowfin and bigeye tuna.
 They hold fish in cooled water and unload it as fresh fish.
 The activity of the small pole-and-line vessels is like that of the middle vessels but the area of fishing is limited within the Japanese EEZ, and the trip of these vessels is shorter.
 On the contrary, the large vessels tend to operate farther off waters from Japan and their trips last for two to three months.
 Usually, they primarily target for albacore from summer through autumn season in the waters north of 20°N, and skipjack in winter and spring in the waters south of 20°N (Fig. 5).
 These vessels equip a brine freezer, in which fish caught are immediately stored into a tank filled with cooled brine, and then unloads it as frozen fish.

-Generally, fishing effort expressed by fishing days for offshore and distant water pole-and-line rapidly decreased from around 62,000 days in the early 1980s to around 20,000 days in 1994, increased to around 23,000 days in 2000, and then decreased to 7,268 days (preliminary) in 2021 (Fig. 6).
-Total catch of five tuna species for those fisheries rapidly decreased from around 280,000 t to around 170,000 t during the 1980s, and then gradually decreased from around 130,000 t to 60,000 t until the latest year (Fig. 6).
-Skipjack is a dominant species for this fishery, but the proportion of skipjack tended to decrease, from 87-78% in 1980-1986 to 87-50% in 2011-2021.
+Generally, fishing effort expressed by fishing days for offshore and distant water pole-and-line rapidly decreased from around 62,000 days in the early 1980s to around 20,000 days in 1994, increased to around 23,000 days in 2000, and then decreased to 8,966 days (preliminary) in 2022 (Fig. 6).
+Total catch of five tuna species for those fisheries rapidly decreased from around 280,000 t to around 170,000 t during the 1980s, and then gradually decreased from around 130,000 t to 40,000 t until the latest year (Fig. 6).
+Skipjack is a dominant species for this fishery, but the proportion of skipjack tended to decrease, from 87-78% during 1980-1986 to 87-50% during 2011-2022.

-3 RECENT TRENDS FOR MAJOR SPECIES
+3. RECENT TRENDS FOR MAJOR SPECIES

-3.1 Pacific Bluefin Tuna (Table 2-A)
+3.1.
+Pacific bluefin tuna (Table 2-A)

-Preliminary total catch of Pacific bluefin tuna (PBF) in 2021 was 8,374 t (Table 2-A), which are similar to the catch in 2020 (7,873 t).
-This was around the average level of past five years (2016-2020: 7,787 t).
-The annual catches of PBF by major fisheries in 2021 as follows; purse seine: 4,198 t, troll: 653 t, setnet: 1,642 t, longline: 1,436 t, and other fisheries: 445 t.
-Because of strict catch upper limit for PBF implemented since January 2015 in accordance with the WCPFC conservation and Management Measure, the annual catch since 2015 have been lower than those of the years before.
+Preliminary total catch of Pacific bluefin tuna (PBF) in 2022 was 10,112 t (Table 2-A), which was higher than the catch in 2021 (8,585 t).
+This was the highest level since the strict catch upper limit was implemented in 2015 in accordance with the WCPFC Conservation and Management Measure (CMM).
+The annual catches of PBF by major fisheries in 2022 is as follows; purse seine: 4,702 t, troll: 1,079 t, setnet: 2,126 t, longline: 1,587 t, and other fisheries: 605 t.